Whoa! My Stock Just Took Off!

 The markets fell again yesterday by triple-digit amounts, but resist the urge to high-five everyone in the cubicles next to you just because your stock strapped on a rocket pack.
 Smart investors won't celebrate until they know that upward leap was justified.
 Without a fundamental basis for the bounce, these stocks can quickly make the return trip down.

 Is now the time to lock in profits, or is this just the first step toward even higher valuations down the road?
 Let's examine several stocks that just hit the afterburners, and see whether they're truly headed into orbit.

-With the Dow Jones (INDEX: ^DJI) index falling another 101 points yesterday, or almost 1%, stocks that went appreciably higher are pretty big deals.
+With the Dow Jones Index (NYSE: ^DJI) falling another 101 points yesterday, or almost 1%, stocks that went appreciably higher are pretty big deals.

-Tell us in the comments section below or on the Temple-Inland CAPS page if you think management knows how to find its way out of a paper bag.
+Tell us in the comments section below or on the Sequans Communications CAPS page if this is just the start of getting the ball rolling.

 A betting man

 Since the company posted worse than expected second-quarter results, shares of clothing retailer Coldwater Creek have been on a tear higher.
 Well, there was a delay of about a week until its chairman and CEO Dennis Pence started scooping up shares with both hands when they dipped below $0.90 a stub.
 And he's kept on going, buying the stock at various price points on up to $1.40 earlier this week.

 The Peter Lynch maxim of why insiders might be buying here (they think the price is going to go up) is certainly one explanation, but it also becomes a self-fulfilling prophecy, too, particularly when you're buying $1.4 million worth.
 It has been performing fundamentally worse than rivals like Chicos FAS (NYS: CHS) and Ann.
 It's definitely a vote of confidence that its CEO believes in his company, but is the jump up sustainable?